-SU World Partner Programs in Europe and Russia
+World Partner Programs in Europe and Russia

 To begin your application, click the link in the appropriate program title, and then ‘Apply Now.’
 Most program applications are due March 15 for fall and October 1 for spring.
 Please note that some programs have early application dates – check the individual program pages for details.

-In the University of Graz program, you will study and live as an Austrian student, immersing yourself in the culture and attending classes alongside other international and local Austrian students.
+Students enrolled in this program will study and live as an Austrian student, immersing yourself in the culture and attending classes alongside other international and local Austrian students.
 Classes are offered in both German and English, though there is no German language pre-requisite.
 The three-week intensive German language courses offered at the beginning of the semester are highly recommended as linguistic and cultural preparation for your semester.

 On the CET New Media at FAMU program, you will take courses in video installation, conceptual artworks, experimental documentary, expanded-to-database cinema, intermedia performance, or interactive work.
 There will be opportunities to explore the local Prague arts scene, exhibit works at a local gallery, and receive hands-on mentorship and critique sessions with FAMU faculty and visiting artists.
 This program is small and very selective, and is uniquely designed specifically for new media or intermedia artists.